-In practice, arithmetical operations on rational numbers are usually performed by computer arithmetics with restricted precision (single, double or multiple precision).
-The same holds for irrational real numbers like and with infinite never-repeating decimal expansions, which are chopped to finite precision.
+In practice, arithmetical operations on rational numbers are usually performed by computer arithmetics in binary/decimal representation with restricted precision/number of digits (single, double or multiple precision).
+The same holds for irrational real numbers like square-root of 2 (as solution x to the equation x*x = 2) and PI with infinite never-repeating decimal expansions, which are chopped to finite precision.

 There are also complex numbers as pairs (x,y) of rational numbers x and y with specific rules of computation allowing in particular the equation z*z + 1 =0 in the complex unknown z to have a solution as z = +i or -i with i = (0,1) the imaginary unit.